ellenell/Yoga-Guide/README.md

 <img src="./images/Events.png" alt="Atlanta Events Index"/> -->

 ## Description
-The "Joos" podcast site is my first attempt to create a multi-page website.
-The hosts, segments, and content of this site are all original ideas.
-The goal was to show createive ways to display content while making a webpages that are interactive and engaging.
+The goal of this app is to display information about yoga and let users learn about different poses they can do.
+These poses are divided by level of difficulty.

 ## Table of Contents
 * [Technologies Used](#technologiesused)